Content development is the A-to-Z process of planning, creating and publishing high-quality content.

 Sure, sometimes there’s overlap.
 The same piece of content might bring in lots of links, press coverage and sales leads.

-But it’s best to choose one main goal to focus on.
+But it’s a good idea to choose one main goal to focus on.

-Specific: exactly what you want to achieve.
+Specific: an exact description what you want to achieve.
 For example, a specific amount of revenue, number of external linking sites, or leads generated by the content.

 Measurable: something you can measure. (“Brand awareness” is hard to measure.
 “Lift in branded searches” is better.)